Pan Am Flight 812: Sequence of events based on the final report

 The following sequence of events were based on the final report:

-The crew were trying to contact Bali Air Traffic Control, however they encountered several difficulties in establishing contact with Bali Air Traffic Control.
-First contact between the aircraft and Bali Tower was established at 15:06 UTC whereupon Bali Tower instructed Flight 812 to contact Bali Control on frequency 128.3 MHz, because the aircraft was still within the jurisdiction area of Bali Control.
-This was acknowledged by Flight 812 accordingly.
+The crew were trying to contact Bali Air Traffic Control, but they encountered several difficulties in doing so.
+First contact between the aircraft and Bali Tower was established at 15:06 UTC, whereupon Bali Tower instructed Flight 812 to contact Bali Control on frequency 128.3 MHz, because the aircraft was still within the jurisdiction area of Bali Control.
+That was acknowledged by Flight 812 accordingly.
 Subsequently, communication between the aircraft and the ground was normal.

 Captain Zinke didn't encounter any difficulties on the approach procedure to Denpasar's Ngurah Rai Airport.
-The procedure stated that before they could land at the airport, the flight should maintain 12,000 ft and then they should execute the full ADF let-down procedure.
-The pilots were aware that there was mountainous terrain on the north of the airport and that flight level 120 would clear them from the mountains.
+The procedure stated that before it could land at the airport, the flight should maintain 12,000 ft and should then execute the full ADF let-down procedure.
+The pilots were aware that there was mountainous terrain on the north of the airport and that flight level 120 would clear the mountains.
 The crew then informed the controllers of the ETA of Flight 812, and stated their intention to make a right turn within 25 mi from the beacon for a track out on 261 degrees, descending to 1,500 ft followed by a procedure to turn over the water for final approach on Runway 09.